trevorcode/falli/README.md

 ## Enums

-Enums are a "set of primitive (may change this later?) values"
+Enums are a "set of literal" values

 ```clojure
 (validate [:enum "Hi" 5] "Hi")